Alabama Negligence Laws

 It’s important to heed the laws and regulations that can affect the outcome of your claim.
 Alabama negligence laws are ones you need to take serious.
 If you’re not careful, negligence laws can impact the amount of compensation you receive, and even put your chance at any compensation at risk.

-An experienced lawyer from the Henry Dailey Law Firm can help you secure the funds you need while ensuring that state laws don’t create obstacles to your full recovery.
+An experienced lawyer from Henry C. Dailey, Jr., P.C. can help you secure the funds you need while ensuring that state laws don’t create obstacles to your full recovery.

 For your injury claim to succeed, you’ll need to prove that the other person was negligent.
 Legally, this means that the other person had a duty of care to meet, and they didn’t.